NanditKalaria/NeuralKnights-HackSpire2025/readme.md

-# Project Setup Guide
+🚀 HackSpire 2025: Neural Knights Project

-This guide will walk you through setting up both the Python and Node.js environments for this project.
+Welcome to the Neural Knights project for HackSpire 2025!
+This guide will help you get up and running with our cutting-edge development environment.

-## Prerequisites
+🧰 Prerequisites
+Before diving in, make sure you have:

-- Python 3.x
+- Python 3.x (3.8+ recommended)
-- Node.js (Latest LTS version recommended)
+- Node.js (LTS version 18+ recommended)
-- npm (Comes with Node.js)
+- npm (included with Node.js)
+- Git (for version control)

 ## Getting Started